-For new construction: the width should take into account the entry, exit and emergency evacuation capacities required, as for any circulation route, including for persons with disabilities.
+For new construction: the width should take into account the entry, exit and emergency evacuation capacities required, as for any circulation route, including for disabled spectators.
 The width should then be increased to take into account the additional anticipated usage of related facilities.